Kumneger0/clispot/README.md

 ## 📖 Documentation

-For detailed usage instructions, installation guide, keyboard shortcuts, and more, please see the [User Guide](docs/guide.md).
+For detailed usage instructions, installation guide, keyboard shortcuts, and more, please see the [Documentation](https://clispot.kumneger.dev).

 ## TODO